Induced utilization matters, in theory, but it had little effect, in fact, on the Union County study.

 I since learned how to deploy the CMS AV calculator and CMS rules on induced utilization adjustment for risk transfer to get the granularity I sought.

-Silly me.
-They were right.
-In fact, the induced utilization adjustment would be about about 0.2% in favor of the DPC.
+Milliman turned out to be correct.
+The induced utilization adjustment would be about about 0.2% in favor of the DPC.